jroddev/terraform-ec2/README.md

-# First step
+# First steps
-After cloning this repo, change Production.tfvars to reflect the server name and dns zone you wish to use
+- Change Production.tfvars to reflect the server name and dns zone you wish to use
+- Setup backend state.
+AWS S3 example given in connections.tf

 # Setup AWS Commandline
 ```